Evolving fractal dimensions in iterative bicolored percolation

 We now apply IBP to the red and blue domains on the triangular lattice.
-The one-arm exponent for the $m$th generation is defined via $\mathbb{P}_m(0) \sim R^{-\alpha_1(m)}$, where $\mathbb{P}_m(0)$ is the probability that the number of NLs surrounding the origin is $\ell = 0$ at generation $m$.
+Similar to Eq.~(\ref{eq:p0a1}), the one-arm exponent for the $m$th generation is defined via

+where $\mathbb{P}_m(0)$ is the probability that the number of NLs surrounding the origin is $\ell = 0$ at generation $m$.
 Since the IBP acts as a stochastic elimination of loops (see Fig.~\ref{fig1}), $\mathbb{P}_m(0)$ can be expressed in terms of the initial configuration ($m=0$) through the NL correlator summation

 where $\mathbb{P}_0(\ell)$ is the probability of having $\ell$ NLs at $m=0$, and ${\cal P}_{m,\ell}$ is the probability that all $\ell$ NLs have been eliminated by generation $m$.